jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ## Do people misuse video tags on unrelated video categories to exploit trending topics?

 <div style="text-align: justify">
 Although Youtube claims that tags are not a significant factor in the video recommendation algorithm, users might still use tags related to popular events with the hopes of gaining more views.
-We now investigate this claim in a case study, Trump's election in November 2016.
-We previously identified that tags related to Trump such as "#trump2016" and "trump cabinet" were popular in the election period in 2016.
+We now investigate this claim in a case study - Trump's election in November 2016. <br><br> We previously identified that tags related to Trump such as "#trump2016" and "trump cabinet" were popular in the election period in 2016.
 Given that misuse is related to the video content, we assume that the title represents the content of the video and therefore we take advantage of the titles of the videos in our analysis.
 The first thing that comes to mind may be to check the presence of the word "Trump" in the title, however, this would not take us further as videos with titles not containing Trump may still be relevant, such as "Meet Up Details / Feelings about New President!".
 To tackle this problem, we first find the most related tags with the tag "trump", and also use those as a hint of relevance.
+<br><br>
 In order to identify the tags that are most closely related to "trump" among the <b>13,321</b> tags used with "trump" in the "News & Politics" category in November 2016, we used a metric similar to <b>pointwise mutual information (PMI)</b> without considering the usage of tag **trump** given it is equal among all tags.
 By applying the filtering method, that is explained below, we were able to reduce the number of related tags to 176.
 The following tags had the highest ratio according to our approach, which means that they are often used together with the tag “trump”:
 </div>